EightBitByte/buckshot-roulette-sim/README.md

 Each simulated player adopts a different strategy.
 Those implemented are highlighted below:

 ### Greedy
 This player shoots the opponent if the shell in the chamber is more likely to be live.
-When the odds are even (50:50), this player will shoot itself to keep control of the gun (if the current shell is blank).
+When the odds are even (50:50), this player will shoot itself in an effort to keep control of the gun (if the current shell is blank).

 ### Safe
 Like [Greedy](#greedy), this player shoots the opponent if the shell in the chamber is more likely to be live.
 When the odds are even (50:50), this player will shoot the other player in effort to avoid shooting itself.